accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Identify the functions used to transmit (e.g. send content to another device), convert or record time-based media.
 1. Execute each function (transmit, convert and record).
 1. For each of the media resulting from the function, check
-	- whether the subtitles are still present;
+	- whether the captions are still present;
-	- whether the subtitles can be displayed;
+	- whether the captions can be displayed;
-	- whether the subtitles are correctly synchronised;
+	- whether the captions are correctly synchronised;
 	- whether the key features of captions are retained (for example, if in the original media the captions were coloured according to the speaker, this colouring must be retained in the media resulting from the functionality).
 1. If this is the case, the criterion is validated.